CQCL/pytket-docs/examples/README.md

 To add a new script, you can either create the Python file and convert it using `gen-nb` or create a notebook file, convert it to Python using `p2j -r`, and then run `gen-nb` to convert back.
 In either case, please check that the formatting in the notebook is satisfactory.
+Then add the name of the new notebook to `maintained-notebooks.txt`.